-Based out of Bloomington Business Plaza, Botany Farms is your soup to nuts shops for all things cannabis.
-The best part is, you don’t have to travel to Bloomington for the flowers and oils as we deliver right from our website.
+Based in Bloomington Business Plaza, Botany Farms is your soup to nuts shops for all things cannabis.
+The best part is, you don't have to travel to Bloomington for the flowers and oils as we deliver right from our website.
 Our garden grows organic flowers for you to enjoy at the best places to smoke weed in Minneapolis.

 Still, if you want a more comprehensive guide on where to get weed in Minneapolis, you can check out our CBD Flower Buyer’s Guide: Minnesota and see where to buy the best cannabis flower.

 Where Can You Light up a Joint in Minneapolis?